-We advise Pipe work from the meter to the appliance must be of adequate size, with near the appliance a gas isolator tap that should always be accessible.
-Place the gas connection in such a way that this is easily accessible and that before service, the burner unit can be disconnected at all times.
+We advise pipe work from the meter to the appliance must be of adequate size, with near the appliance a shut-off valve that should always be accessible.
+Place the gas connection in such a way that this is easily accessible, and that before service, the burner unit can be disconnected at all times.